hpcodecraft/bitcoin-moscow-time.widget/README.md

 A widget showing the Bitcoin Moscow time:

-- As single digital when only one currency is selected
+- As single digit when only one currency is selected
 - As list of conversion rates when multiple currencies are selected